tobib92/SEEFLEX/README.md

 The data folder contains the following files:
 - The `xml`-files containing the individual student texts.
 The corpus files each contain a TEI Header and mark-up that was deleveloped using the P5 Guidelines of the Text Encoding Initiative (TEI) (TEI Consortium, 2021).
 - The meta-data including all variables and test scores.
+- The source texts used in the exams, as well as per task information on prompts, registers and genres.
 - The output from the feature extraction described in Neumann and Evert (2021) using the features derived from register theory in Neumann (2014).
 - The data needed to run the Shiny applications (see below)